 The loyalty manager should also verify the basket value, average order value, and purchase frequency, which are purely sales metrics but are also related to the loyalty program's performance.
 Let's go through them quickly.

-- The basket value is the average dollar amount shoppers spend in a single purchase transaction.
+The basket value, a crucial metric in retail, represents the average dollar amount shoppers spend in a single purchase transaction.

-- The average order value (or average purchase value) is the average dollar amount spent each time your customer places an order through your website, mobile app, or standard in-store check-in.
+The average order value, also known as the average purchase value, reflects the average dollar amount spent each time a customer orders through various channels like a website, mobile app, or standard in-store check-in.

-- Changing customer behaviors, for example completing a service at non-standard hours, for example, washing a car at a car wash after 11 pm.
+• Changing customer behaviors, such as completing a service at non-standard hours, for example, washing a car at a car wash after 11 pm.

 Also, when analyzing the shopping basket value, you must take into account occasional promotional or marketing campaigns lasting several hours, days, or months, as they have a measurable impact on the final value of this indicator.